Member Guide

 As a Member of CrowdHealth, you have access to the tools and support you need to lead the healthy, thriving lifestyle you desire.

 We want to see the Crowd flourishing, meaning you receive the care you need without fear of how you’ll pay for it.
-CrowdHealth takes the guesswork out of how health care gets funded, and our exceptional Care Advocates are here to help you every step of the way.
+CrowdHealth takes the guesswork out of how healthcare gets funded, and our exceptional Care Advocates are here to help you every step of the way.

 Caring for Your Family